-Borrowing from scheduled banks: This is mainly through (i) fortnightly auction of 3, 6 and 12-month Market Treasury Bills (MTBs); (ii) monthly auction of 3, 5, 10, 15, 20 and 30 year fixed rate Pakistan Investment Bonds (PIBs); (iii) fortnightly auctions of 2, 3, 5, 10 year floating rate PIBs; (iv) Sukuk and (v) Bai Muajjal of Sukuk (on deferred payment basis).
-However, provincial governments are not allowed to borrow from scheduled banks.
+Borrowing from scheduled banks: This is mainly through (i) fortnightly auction of 3, 6 and 12-month Market Treasury Bills (MTBs); (ii) monthly auction of 2, 3, 5, 10, 15, 20 and 30 year fixed rate Pakistan Investment Bonds (PIBs); (iii) fortnightly auctions of 2, 3, 5, 10 year floating rate PIBs; (iv) Sukuk and (v) Bai Muajjal of Sukuk (on deferred payment basis).
+However, provincial governments are not allowed to borrow directly from scheduled banks for deficit financing.

-- (b) Commodity finance: Both federal and provincial governments borrow from scheduled banks to finance their purchases of commodities e.g., wheat, sugar, etc. The proceeds from the sale of these commodities are subsequently used to retire commodity borrowing. - 5) Differences in different data sources: SBP data for a number of variables, such as government borrowing, foreign trade, etc - often do not match with the information provided by MoF and PBS.
+- (b) Commodity finance: Both federal and provincial governments borrow from scheduled banks through respective institutions to finance their purchases of commodities e.g., wheat, sugar, etc. - 5) Differences in different data sources: SBP data for a number of variables, such as government borrowing, foreign trade, etc. often do not match with the information provided by MoF and PBS.
 This is because of differences in data definitions, coverage, etc. Some of the typical cases are discussed below. - (a) Financing of budget deficit (numbers reported by MoF vs SBP): There is often a discrepancy in the financing numbers provided by MoF in its quarterly tables of fiscal operations and those reported by the SBP in its monetary survey.
-This is because MoF reports government bank borrowing on a cash basis, while SBP's monetary survey is compiled on an accrual basis, i.e., by taking into account accrued interest payments on T-bills.
+This is because MoF reports government bank borrowing on a cash basis, while SBP's monetary survey is compiled on an accrual basis, i.e., by taking into account accrued interest payments on T-bills. - (b) Foreign trade (SBP vs PBS): The trade figures reported by SBP in the balance of payments do not match with the data published by Pakistan Bureau of Statistics.
+This is because the trade statistics compiled by the SBP are based on actual receipts and payments of foreign exchange by banks, whereas the PBS records data on the physical movement of goods (customs record).